danielniemeyer/DNTutorial/README.md

 - Dismiss objects based on user actions √
 - Look into NSObject as the base type for tutorialElements √
-- Add a tutorial step middleman object that handles tutorial progress of middle objects and can take a block before shouldPresentObject: with an associated key √

-- Generalize tutorial system to take many tutorial objects as inputs √
 - Flexible implementation with polimorphic base classes for easy customizable subclasses √
-- Pass tutorial key as viewcontroller class name and use it to track current tutorial state √
 - Save state on user defaults √

 ## Author